onyeka-hub/Project-7/project7.md

 Install MySQL server

+`sudo apt install mysql-server`

 Create a database and name it tooling

+`create database tooling;`

 Create a database user and name it webaccess with password 'onyeka12345'

+`CREATE USER 'webaccess'@'172.31.32.0/20' IDENTIFIED WITH mysql_native_password BY 'onyeka12345'`

 Grant permission to webaccess user on tooling database to do anything only from the webservers subnet cidr

+`grant all on tooling.* to 'webaccess'@'172.31.32.0/20';`

+`flush privileges`

+Remember to open the mysql port to the subnet cidr of the webservers
 ## Step 3 — Prepare the Web Servers

 We need to make sure that our Web Servers can serve the same content from shared storage solutions, in our case – NFS Server and MySQL database.